-Data measured during the EM-20 Roadmap Project are compiled, evaluated, and documented as described in the following paragraph.
+Data measured during the projects are compiled, evaluated, and documented as described below.
 When the data review identifies suspect data, those data are investigated to establish whether they reflect true conditions or an error.

-All data reported shall be traceable to the measuring and test equipment and procedure (including procedure revision) or test plan used, and if the reported results are quantitative, a valid calibration.
+Requirements for reporting analytical data are described in CAWSRP, Section 8, "Reporting Analytical Data."
+All data reported shall be traceable to the M&TE and procedure (including procedure revision) or test plan used, and if the reported results are quantitative, a valid calibration.
 The analyst shall sign or initial and date the data reports unless the results printed by the instrument include identification of the analyst and date.
 A staff member other than the person who performed the work, and who is knowledgeable in the area being reviewed, shall review the data before results are reported.

 Interpretative data, test results, and reports will be released through the information release process in accordance with the SBMS subject area, "Publishing Scientific and Technical Information" (PNNL 2007d).